Ziggy - Beta Help

 Generally, you might use the following strategy if you were integrating Hubspot with Microsoft Dynamics.

-• Define a General queue for miscellaneous requests.
+• Define a General queue for miscellaneous Flows.

-• Define a Hubspot queue for all requests that access the Hubspot Api, (which has rate limiting, typically 10 requests per second).
+• Define a Hubspot queue for all Flows that access the Hubspot Api, (which has rate limiting, typically 10 requests per second).

-• Define a Dynamics queue for requests to Microsoft Dynamics.
+• Define a Dynamics queue for Flows making calls to Microsoft Dynamics.

 Rate limits